 Warranty and Reliability

-Acer bumped up the Alpha’s warranty to a whopping two years!
+Acer bumped up the Alpha’s warranty to a whopping two years (which is the standard warranty for products carried at Costco).
 That’s double the warranty offered by the Surface Pro 4 and beats all competitors within the 2-in-1 hybrid tablet market — which is amazing on a $600 device.
 Acer might feel confident about the long-term durability because of its fanless cooling system and lack of moving parts.
 It’s not a standard warranty, either.
 It’s a “traveler’s warranty” which covers multiple regions and includes both ship-in and ship-out costs.
 Here’s a discussion I had with Acer’s customer service:

 Should You Buy the Acer Switch Alpha 12?